-Note: Software safety policy and requirements are provided in NPD 2820.1, NASA Software Policy; NPR 7150.2, NASA Software Engineering Requirements; NASA-STD-8719.13, Software Safety Standard; and NASA-STD-8739.8, Software Assurance Standard.
+Note: Software safety policy and requirements are provided in NPD 2820.1; NPR 7150.2; NASA-STD-8719.13; and NASA-STD-8739.8.

-- j.
-Ensure that an ad hoc interagency review and approval process is implemented for the use of radioactive materials in spacecraft to avoid unacceptable radiation exposure for normal or abnormal conditions, including launch aborts with uncontrolled return to Earth (See Chapter 5) (Requirement 25021). - k.
-Ensure that research and development for new or unique safety functions and technologies are conducted to help meet NASA goals (Requirement 25013). - l.
-Ensure the integrity of information and information systems, where compromise may impact safety, by adherence to NASA information technology security procedures as required by NPR 2810.1, Security of Information Technology (Requirement).
+j.
+Ensure that an ad hoc interagency review and approval process is implemented for the use of radioactive materials in spacecraft to avoid unacceptable radiation exposure for normal or abnormal conditions, including launch aborts with uncontrolled return to Earth (See Chapter 5).

+k.
+Ensure that research and development for new or unique safety functions and technologies are conducted to help meet NASA goals.

+1. Ensure the integrity of information and information systems, where compromise may impact safety, by adherence to NASA information technology security procedures as required by NPR 2810.1.